-The quiet cultivators were promised a pleasant stay in the Exhibition, sightseeing in Paris and France.
-On arrival in Marseille they were directly brought in to the Jardin d’Acclimatation in Paris and were put on display cast as “savage polygamists and cannibals”.
+The quiet cultivators were promised a pleasant stay at the Exhibition, and sightseeing in Paris and France.
+On arrival in Marseille, they were directly brought into the Jardin d’Acclimatation in Paris and put on display cast as “savage polygamists and cannibals”.

 Commemorative plaques inside the Jardin d’Acclimatation

-Not far from the merry-go-round and other kids rides is a commemorative plaque about the ethnographic exhibitions during Colonial times.
+Not far from the merry-go-round and other kids’ rides is a commemorative plaque about the ethnographic exhibitions during Colonial times.
 Here is the transcript if you cannot easily see the words on the photo:

 Scientific experimentation, curiosity about others, colonial expansion, a passion for exoticism

 Obviously, they encourage encounters with, and the discovery of, others as highlighted in 1903 by the walker’s guide, le Guide du Promeneur: “The ethnographic exhibitions – of which the Jardin d’Acclimatation has a near monopoly – have the double merit of arousing the curiosity of the crowds and of educating them by putting before them human races”.

-The anthropologist Paul Topinard (1830-1911) in turn condems the exploitation of twenty-six Somalis: “These wretches were cooped up in an enclosure that looked exactly the same as those provided for kangaroos… Under the stupid gaze of a merciless multitude, there were made to jump, dance, scream… When will they stop treating like that (on the pretext of science, alas!) that noble creature that is man?”
+The anthropologist Paul Topinard (1830-1911) in turn condemns the exploitation of twenty-six Somalis: “These wretches were cooped up in an enclosure that looked exactly the same as those provided for kangaroos… Under the stupid gaze of a merciless multitude, there were made to jump, dance, scream… When will they stop treating like that (on the pretext of science, alas!) that noble creature that is man?”

 Today, it is on a footing of equality among peoples and the brotherhood of nations that, each spring, the Jardin d’Acclimatation invites one of the world’s major countries to settle along its paths and to peacefully invade its 19 hectares.